cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

-For cycling tasks the graph section heading defines a sequence of cycle points for which the subsequent graph section is valid, as demonstrated here for a small suite of cycling tasks:
+For cycling tasks the graph section heading defines a sequence of cycle points for which the subsequent graph section is valid, as demonstrated here for a small workflow of cycling tasks:

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).